We at Dai Mission Ministries are working on our own Messianic/Hebraic Roots siddur for small groups, which we are excited to present to you now!

 With that in mind, Dai Mission Ministries is working on publishing our own Messianic/Hebraic Roots Shabbat siddur perfect for use by small groups.
 This document is still a work-in-progress, but the basic “backbone” prayers and order of service for the Sabbath day are presented here in a handy-dandy Microsoft Word document.

 Feel free to peruse the document as it currently exists.
 Remember: we’re still working on this text, so consider this an “open-source Alpha build”.
 If you have any comments or suggestions for additions or other improvements to this siddur, please contact us with your ideas!

 (This document will also be included in our Dai Institute Research Library.)

-- Dai Mission Ministries Siddur for Small Groups: [WORD DOC]
+- Dai Mission Ministries Siddur for Small Groups: [DOCX]